 The court may prohibit the other party from coming within a stipulated distance of the petitioner, or may order the other party to leave the domicile that the petitioner shares as the main house as part of the protection order.
-The court may also issue an order to prohibit the other party from causing nuisances such as coming near to the petitioner's child or relatives, or giving phone calls late at night or sending emails to the petitioner, in conjunction with the protection order.
+The court may also issue an order to prohibit the other party from causing nuisances, such as coming near the petitioner's child or relatives, or making phone calls late at night or sending emails to the petitioner or the petitioner's child, in conjunction with the protection order.